 1. Equiped with the right supplies.
 CDC approved supplies and cleaning agents are consistently at your team’s disposal.
 We are providing additional gloves, hand sanitizers, facial coverings, standard cleaning supplies, and disinfectants.

 2. Perform routine environmental cleaning.
 We will disinfect common surfaces with cleaning agents before and at the end of each day.
 Commonly used surfaces (e.g. doorknobs, keyboards, counters, desks, fridge handles) are wiped down before and after each use.
 Lights, cameras and lenses will be wiped down between clients.

 3. Smaller groups of people.
-As per Governor’s orders, employees and clients will be limited to a total of 10 people or less, with social distancing.
+As per Governor’s orders, employees and clients will be limited smaller groups, with social distancing.

 4. Enforce social distancing.
 Photography studios have many moving parts – people are doing everything from unloading boxes, to discussing product styling, to delivering products to a set.
 Adopting the recommended six feet minimum distance will help minimize the spread of infection for employees and clients.
 Minimizing the need to be face–to–face is important and non-employees should not be allowed to enter the studio.
 Deliveries will need to continue for the studio to keep working, but drivers should not be allowed past the door.

 5. Gathering for breakfast and lunch.
 Kitchen is still usable and disinfected on the same schedule as above.
 Food may still be brought into studio through contactless delivery.
 Buffet style lunches are not allowed while box lunches and prepackaged snacks and breakfast are encouraged.
 Social distancing is a must at lunch and while meeting.

 6. Studio will have use of a thermometer to check temperatures.
 Clients have the option to be tested and likewise if an employee shows any sign of fever or any symptoms of being sick, he/she is immediately sent home.